react-native-component/react-native-smart-splash-screen/README.md

 * delete your project's LaunchScreen.xib

-* Dray SplashScreenResource to your project *if you want change image, replace splash.png*
+* Dray SplashScreenResource folder to your project *if you want change image, replace splash.png*

 * In AppDelegate.m